High-energy neutrino emission from magnetised jets of rapidly rotating protomagnetars: Note added

 \section{Note added}

 Recently, \citet{Guarini2022} performed numerical simulations of collapsar jets to study neutrino production.
-We had shared our manuscript with the authors before their posting on arXiv, although we became aware of their work only after their submission.
-Our work is independent and inherently distinct from their work.
-We considered large values of $\sigma_0$ which are difficult to study with current MHD simulations, and studied different progenitors such as BSG and RSGs which are more extended than WRs.
-Some of the descriptions of \cite{Carpio2022} in their ``Note Added'' are inappropriate.
-In particular, the explored parameter space for jets and progenitors is different, and we considered photomeson production and magnetic reconnections as the mechanisms.
+Our work is inherently distinct from their work.
+We considered large values of $\sigma_0$ which are difficult to study with current magnetohydrodynamic simulations, and explored different progenitors such as BSGs and RSGs which are much more extended than their WR counterparts.
+Some of the descriptions of \cite{Carpio2022} presented in their ``Note Added'' are inaccurate.
+In particular, the explored parameter space for jets and progenitors in these works are different, and we considered photomeson production and magnetic reconnections as the relevant mechanisms.